 Part III: Secure Written Exam

-For those of you in MOC Year 6, you must pass a written exam by December 15th, 2016.
+For those of you in MOC Year 6, you must pass a written exam by December 15th, 2018.
 We have three products to help you prepare for and pass your written exam.
-For those of you who have always tapped into a review course in preparation for your board certifying exams, you’ll take great comfort in our five day November 16-20 Board Review Course.
+For those of you who have always tapped into a review course in preparation for your board certifying exams, you’ll take great comfort in our five day November 14-18 Board Review Course.
 This is not the same type of review course from the past.
 Just as you’ve evolved and practice evidence-based medicine, our course is designed for the adult learner, is exam-focused, and all lectures follow the national ACOG guidelines.
-Heck, you’ll walk away with loads of every day practice tips, too.
+Heck, you’ll walk away with loads of everyday practice tips, too.

 AOBOG Osteopathic Continuous Certification in Obstetrics & Gynecology (OCC)

-For those of you who have always tapped into a review course in preparing for your board certifying exams, you’ll take great comfort in our five day November 16-20 Board Review Course.
+The OCC exam will now be offered twice a year.
+The exam is being offered and September 24-29 at the Pearson VUE testing centers.
+You may choose any date, time and location.
+For those of you who have always tapped into a review course in preparing for your board certifying exams, you’ll take great comfort in our five day November 14-18 Board Review Course.
 This is not the same type of review course from the past.
 Just as you’ve evolved and practice evidence-based medicine, our course is designed for the adult learner, is exam-focused, and all lectures follow the national ACOG guidelines.
-Heck, you’ll walk away with loads of every day practice tips, too!
+Heck, you’ll walk away with loads of everyday practice tips, too!

 Additionally, you must complete 5 Practice Performance Assessments (PPA) in each 6 year OCC cycle.
 These 5 PPAs must be completed by September 15th of the year your certificate expires.